 “All I do is special events.
-I honestly don’t know how to build a full fundraising program.”
+I know I need to build a true fundraising program, but I’m not even sure where to start.”

 Here are seven tips to start the simple, initial phase: